pkusys/ElasticFlow/pollux/pollux_testbed/README.md

 The model configuration files include `merges.txt` and `vocab.json` for GPT2 model.

 You can download the datasets following the official guide of each dataset.
-You can also download a smaller dataset (including the model configuration files) from [this link](https://drive.google.com/file/d/1gxFg842sYH6JNqCkKtYf7DfkFAunkh_n/view?usp=sharing).
+We have packed a smaller dataset (including the model configuration files) and you can download it from [this link](https://drive.google.com/file/d/1gxFg842sYH6JNqCkKtYf7DfkFAunkh_n/view?usp=sharing).
 The datasets need to be placed in the `/mnt/data1/` directory.
 The `/mnt/data1/` directory should be like:
 ```